JGration/CT-skill-test-Site/README.md

 # CT-skill-test-Site
 A small responsive site made for a *confidential* company test.
+Made with Angular CLI 10